-But even so, PHANTOM's subversion and straight-up thriller elements are spiked with humanism and a feminine sense of decency: Joan Harrison (Hitchcock's former script doctor) produced, leavening and increasing the suspense simultaneously by making villain more human and the detective (Thomas Gomez) a warm and compassionate human being.
-By the time the climax rolls around, all you need is a shadow falling over heroine Ella Raines' beautiful face to put the whole thing into 'go' mode, and Siodmak knows it, so that's all you get, 'cuz there's a war on, and props are scarce: Franchot Tone's bizarre sculptures draw odd associations to Pabst and Von Sternberg, but with a sparse empty-ish set B-film austerity that shows off the masterful and economic lighting as well as a poverty of set decoration, and I mean that as a compliment.
+Joan Harrison (Hitchcock's former script doctor) produced PHANTOM LADY, leavening and increasing the suspense simultaneously by making villain more human and the detective (Thomas Gomez) a warm and compassionate human being.
+By the time the climax rolls around, all you need is a shadow falling over heroine Ella Raines' beautiful face to put the whole thing into 'go' mode, and Siodmak knows it, so that's all you get, 'cuz there's a war on, and props are scarce: Franchot Tone's bizarre sculptures draw odd associations to Pabst and Von Sternberg, but with a sparse empty-ish set B-film austerity that shows off the masterful and economic lighting, and I mean that as a compliment.

 Best of all is the gorgeous Ella Raines who brings such a wealth of attitudes to her character that you fall in love with her badassedness.
 She spends an entire evening just staring dead-eyed at a bartender until he practically craps his pants.
 As in Lewton, sometimes the victimized heroine can chill the heart of the killer even more than vice versa.
 Raines's supposed to be the atypical adoring wallflower secretary who needs to step up her game and free her man for a crime he didn't yadda yadda, but look a the way she rips chunks out of Elisha Cook with her eyes (below).
 That is fierce!
 She can out-fatale any femme fatale on a dime.
 And yet she's the good girl heroine!

 In sum, PHANTOM LADY is awesome, and the print on TCM is crisp enough that the white lighting on the heroine burns your mind.
 What RAW DEAL was for Anthony Mann, or DETOUR for Ulmer, PHANTOM LADY is for Siodmak, with its tender, twisted foot planted just deep enough in B-movie minimalism to make every bizarre touch stand out.
-Can I suggest a Blu-ray Criterion Robert Siodmak boxed set with this, KILLERS, COBRA WOMAN, and CRISS CROSS?
+Can I suggest a Blu-ray Criterion Robert Siodmak boxed set with PHANTOM, COBRA WOMAN, and CRISS CROSS?
 There's a Siodmak set in region 4, meanwhile, proving once again Europe and South America are better at discerning our art than we are...Get it together, USA!
-Somewhere in Buenos Aires a short bald musician who can really swing is getting it on with a foxy jazz fan, and that's how it should be.
+Somewhere in Buenos Aires a short bald musician who can really swing is getting it on with a foxy jazz fan, and that's how it should be here, instead of that fox just running away.
 Mis Estatos Unidos, sometimes you're just a stinker.